 - Applicants to the Post-Professional Masters of Science in Athletic Training (MS AT) degree program must have a baccalaureate degree in Athletic Training from a regionally accredited college or university.
 The minimum grade point average (GPA) is 3.0 on a 4.0 scale.
 If an individual has less than a 3.0 on a 4.0 scale, they will be required to complete the GRE and interview as specified below.

 - A Graduate Record Exam (GRE) score (if required) on the new GRE of 146 on the verbal and 146 on the quantitative sections is recommended.
 For GRE exams taken prior to August 1, 2011, a minimum score of 1000 on the combined verbal and quantitative sections, with a verbal score of at least 400 and a quantitative score of at least 550.

-- Application Form and Fee: Submit a completed School of Health Sciences graduate application form with a $50.00 non-refundable application fee.
-Checks should be made out to Indiana Wesleyan University.
+- Application Form: Submit a completed School of Health Sciences graduate application form.

 - Official Transcripts: Submit official transcripts from all universities and/or colleges attended.
 Official transcripts from all post-high school educational experiences are to be included.